andrasq/node-klog/README.md

 - expose flushDelayMs instead of built-in flushIntervalMs
 - more unit tests
 - fix benchmark so it exits cleanly without `process.exit()`
+- provide server method to add loggers when already running